-Platform beds are a low-profile alternative to traditional bed frames, eliminating the need for a bulky boxspring by providing a durable slat system instead.
-Since most mattress companies no longer offer bases with their mattresses—and because most mattresses aren’t as heavy and thick as they used to be when you were a kid—platform beds have become increasingly popular in recent years.
+Platform beds are a low-profile alternative to traditional bed frames, eliminating the need for a bulky box spring by providing a durable solid base or slat system to support your mattress.
+Since most mattresses aren’t as heavy and thick as they used to be when you were a kid (hello, memory foam!), platform beds have become increasingly popular in recent years.

 Here, the best platform beds on the market today.